running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ![Waypoints Panel](https://github.com/running-coder/nanolooker/assets/19352322/fe61b4c1-2908-42ee-8b03-acc0162650d1?width=450px&display=inline-block)![Waypoint](https://github.com/running-coder/nanolooker/assets/19352322/f798ac89-5b9f-4fda-8816-24397a143125?width=200px&display=inline-block)

 The waypoints are used for fast map traveling.
 Some are locked, but once you find and click them, they'll unlock.
 The first three waypoints are used to travel the 'Classic' map.
 The Skeleton King is located north in the Volcanic Mountain.
-Once the boss is killed, the next three waypoints for the 'Freezing Lands' expansion will unlock for free.
-After you beat the Necromancer, to unlock the 'Woodlands Lost Temple' expansion waypoint, you'll have to purchase the expansion from the red sorcerer in town for XNO/BAN.
+Keep in mind you have to grind to level 16 at least to get to the boss arena.
+Once the boss is killed, the next three waypoints for the 'Freezing Lands' expansion will unlock for free but you have to find the 'frozen plateau' and the final boss arena for non-expansion'Necromancer lair' .
+After you beat the Necromancer, it is advised to focus on the secret level.
+After reaching the level cap, To unlock the 'Woodlands Lost Temple' expansion waypoint, you'll have to purchase the expansion from the red sorcerer in town for XNO/BAN.

 # Gold System